-After Homer buys a trampoline for the backyard (and every kid in town ends up injured from it), Marge realizes that she's a nag who doesn't know how to have any fun, so she listens to a self-help guru named Brad Goodman, who begins using Bart as a model on how people should act.
+After Homer buys a trampoline for the backyard (and nearly every kid in town ends up injured from it), Marge realizes that she's a bossy nag who doesn't know how to have any fun, so she listens to a supposed self-help guru named Brad Goodman, who begins using Bart as a role model on how people should act.

 Tropes of this episode:

 - Big Damn Heroes: Homer tries to do this by helping Bart escape inside a parade float.
-The disguise is quickly blown, though the townspeople decided to go to the old mill to get cider.
+The disguise is quickly blown, though they make it anyway, as the townspeople got bored and decided to go to the old mill to get cider.

 Marge: I'm hearing that you feel a lot of shame.

 Homer: And I feel that you hear my shame.